LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 **Idle conversation status and filter:** When a consumer hasn't responded in five minutes or longer, a conversation is marked with the new idle status.
 You can filter these conversations out for a more focused conversation list.

-**Agent survey:** The agent survey, which was previously available only for chat, allows brands to collect feedback from agents after their conversations are complete.
-This information can then be used to optimize messaging operations.

 ## Workspace basics

 As an agent, your workspace is a centralized location for handling all of your conversations.
 Below are the main areas and tools you'll be using within the workspace for your daily messaging operations.